The Anarchy: Stalemate (1143–1146)

-Final phases of the war (1147–52)
+Final phases (1147–1152)

 The character of the conflict in England gradually began to shift; as historian Frank Barlow suggests, by the late 1140s "the civil war was over", barring the occasional outbreak of fighting.
 In 1147 Robert of Gloucester died peacefully, and the next year the Empress Matilda defused an argument with the Church over the ownership of Devizes Castle by returning to Normandy, contributing to reducing the tempo of the war.
 The Second Crusade was announced, and many Angevin supporters, including Waleran of Beaumont, joined it, leaving the region for several years.
 Many of the barons were making individual peace agreements with each other to secure their lands and war gains.
-Geoffrey and Matilda's son, the future King Henry II, mounted a small mercenary invasion of England in 1147 but the expedition failed, not least because Henry lacked the funds to pay his men.
-Surprisingly, Stephen himself ended up paying their costs, allowing Henry to return home safely; his reasons for doing so are unclear.
-One potential explanation is his general courtesy to a member of his extended family; another is that he was starting to consider how to end the war peacefully, and saw this as a way of building a relationship with Henry.
+Geoffrey and Matilda's son, Henry Fitzempress, mounted a small mercenary invasion of England in 1147, but the expedition failed, not least because Henry lacked the funds to pay his men.
+Stephen ended up paying their costs, allowing Henry to return home safely; his reasons for doing so are unclear.
+One potential explanation is his general courtesy to a member of his extended family; another is that he was starting to consider how to end the war peacefully and saw this as a way of building a relationship with Henry.

 Many of the most powerful nobles began to make their own truces and disarmament agreements, signing treaties between one another that typically promised an end to bilateral hostilities, limited the building of new castles, or agreed limits to the size of armies sent against one another.
 Typically these treaties included clauses that recognised that the nobles might, of course, be forced to fight each other by instruction of their rulers.
-A network of treaties had emerged by the 1150s, reducing – but not eliminating – the degree of local fighting in England.
+A network of treaties had emerged by the 1150s, reducing but not eliminating the degree of local fighting in England.